BernalF/POOM/README.md

 ------Tasks to Do to get the first version

-0.1) Update the version of media elemente library
+0.1) detect the media that i using, and then destroy y create a new one! this are just only for youtube videos!

 1) Add Postroll event to bmedia function